Project Orion (nuclear propulsion): Background and planning

+The Orion concept offered both high thrust and high specific impulse, or propellant efficiency: 2,000 pulse units (I_{sp}) under the original design and an I_{sp} of perhaps 4,000 to 6,000 seconds according to the Air Force plan, with a later 1968 fusion bomb proposal by Dyson potentially increasing this to more than 75,000 I_{sp}, enabling velocities of 10,000 km/s.
+A moderate-sized nuclear device was estimated, at the time, to produce about 5 or 10 billion horsepower.

-The Orion concept offered high thrust and high specific impulse, or propellant efficiency, at the same time.
-The unprecedented extreme power requirements for doing so would be met by nuclear explosions, of such power relative to the vehicle's mass as to be survived only by using external detonations without attempting to contain them in internal structures.
-As a qualitative comparison, traditional chemical rockets—such as the Saturn V that took the Apollo program to the Moon—produce high thrust with low specific impulse, whereas electric ion engines produce a small amount of thrust very efficiently.
-Orion would have offered performance greater than the most advanced conventional or nuclear rocket engines then under consideration.
-Supporters of Project Orion felt that it had potential for cheap interplanetary travel, but it lost political approval over concerns about fallout from its propulsion.
+The extreme power of the nuclear explosions, relative to the vehicle's mass, would be managed by using external detonations, although an earlier version of the pulse concept did propose containing the blasts in an internal pressure structure, with one such design prepared by The Martin Company.
+As a qualitative power comparison, traditional chemical rockets, such as the Saturn V that took the Apollo program to the Moon, produce high thrust with low specific impulse, whereas electric ion engines produce a small amount of thrust very efficiently.
+Orion, by contrast, would have offered performance greater than the most advanced conventional or nuclear rocket engines then under consideration.
+Supporters of Project Orion felt that it had potential for cheap interplanetary travel.

-The Partial Test Ban Treaty of 1963 is generally acknowledged to have ended the project.
-However, from Project Longshot to Project Daedalus, Mini-Mag Orion, and other proposals which reach engineering analysis at the level of considering thermal power dissipation, the principle of external nuclear pulse propulsion to maximize survivable power has remained common among serious concepts for interstellar flight without external power beaming and for very high-performance interplanetary flight.
-Such later proposals have tended to modify the basic principle by envisioning equipment driving detonation of much smaller fission or fusion pellets, in contrast to Project Orion's larger nuclear pulse units (full nuclear bombs) based on less speculative technology.
+From Project Longshot to Project Daedalus, Mini-Mag Orion, and other proposals which analyze thermal power dissipation, the principle of external nuclear pulse propulsion to maximize survivable power has remained common among serious concepts for interstellar flight without external power beaming and for very high-performance interplanetary flight.
+Such later proposals have tended to modify the basic principle by envisioning equipment driving detonation of much smaller fission or fusion pellets, in contrast to Project Orion's larger nuclear pulse units (full nuclear bombs).